Pauline Hanson: Sexual harassment allegations

+Racial vilification

 In September 2022, Hanson tweeted that Greens senator Mehreen Faruqi should "piss off back to Pakistan".
-This came after Faruqi was slammed over an allegedly "appalling" tweet about Queen Elizabeth II after her death.
+This came after Faruqi was heavily criticised over what she called an "appalling" tweet about Queen Elizabeth II after her death.
 Subsequently, Faruqi decided to launch court proceedings against Hanson for "breaching section 18C of the Racial Discrimination Act 1975".
 On 1 November 2024, it was reported that Federal Court of Australia judge Angus Stewart had ruled that Hanson's tweet was an "angry personal attack", unconnected with the issues Faruqi raised, and was therefore "anti-Muslim or Islamophobic".
 Hanson was ordered to delete the tweet and Faruqi was awarded costs for the entire proceedings.
 Hanson said that she would appeal the decision.